-Below are tips and instructions for writing new content, pasting from Word processing software and copying from another Drupal or WordPress site.
-Another option is to learn a little HTML or to Use an External HTML Editor.
+Below are tips and instructions for writing new content, pasting from processing software and copying from another website.
+It may also be helpful to learn a little HTML or to Use an External HTML Editor.

 Pasting from a Word Processor

-If you must paste content from Word processing software, you will need to paste it in unformatted.
-You will then need to reformat the text with any bold, italics, headings, lists, etc.
+If you must paste content from Word processing software, you will need to paste it in unformatted, as plain text, as described above.

 WordPress